-- 3.1 All schools within Liberty Academy Trust are designated as autism specific.
-They accept local authority referrals on behalf of pupils who have a diagnosis of Autism. - It is necessary for pupils to have an existing or proposed Education, Health and Care plan (EHC) which makes clear reference to a diagnosis of autism (but not with a learning disability).
-In addition to an autism spectrum diagnosis, the EHC plan may include similar presenting features such as language, sensory, behaviour or communication difficulties.
+3.1 All schools within Liberty Academy Trust are designated as autism specific.
+We accept local authority referrals on behalf of pupils who have a diagnosis of Autism.

+It is necessary for pupils to have an existing or proposed Education, Health and Care plan (EHC) which makes clear reference to a diagnosis of autism (but not with a learning disability).

-- 3.3 Our pupils work at stage rather than age and will follow curriculum pathways that are suitable to their ability level. - 3.4 Wherever possible pupils will work towards broadly age-related levels of attainment, and we anticipate that they will gain a range of qualifications, including functional skills, and GCSEs/Level 2 courses.
-More information about curriculum pathways can be found on the school website. - 3.5 Pupils may also have additional needs, for example obsessive compulsive disorder (OCD) or attention deficit hyperactivity disorder (ADHD).
+- 3.2 Pupils awaiting a diagnosis, who have been referred to the relevant diagnostic body, and are recognised by professionals as being likely to receive a diagnosis of autism may also be accepted in consultation with the Director of Education.
+Placements for pupils who meet these criteria will only be considered if suitable placement numbers allow and priority may be given to pupils who already have a confirmed diagnosis.
+In exceptional cases, where a pupil does not go on to receive a diagnosis and the school determines they are not able to meet needs then the school may need to call an emergency annual review and request a change of placement. - 3.3 In addition to an autism spectrum diagnosis, the EHC plan may include similar presenting features such as language, sensory, behaviour or communication difficulties. - 3.4 Our pupils work at stage rather than age and will follow curriculum pathways that are suitable to their ability level. - 3.5 Wherever possible pupils will work towards broadly age-related levels of attainment, and we anticipate that they will gain a range of qualifications, including functional skills, and GCSEs/Level 2 courses, A-Levels / Level 3 courses, as appropriate.
+More information about curriculum pathways can be found on the school website. - Pupils may also have additional needs, for example obsessive compulsive disorder (OCD) or attention deficit hyperactivity disorder (ADHD).
 Pupils may also have associated needs in the areas of emotional, social and communication and interaction development and/or psychological or mental health difficulties.
-In addition, pupils may have sensory, or physical/motor difficulties. - 3.6 We strongly encourage places for pupils who have a diagnosis of autism and who are 'Children Looked After' (CLA) by their Local Authority.
-We prioritise these children in our application of over subscription criteria. - 3.7 Where possible, an identified and agreed number of pupil placements will be available within each key stage.
-This is to facilitate age-appropriate peer groups, progression and organisation of timetable. - 3.8 Our schools are unable to offer places to families who wish to privately fund the placement. - There is compatibility between pupils.
+In addition, pupils may have sensory, or physical/motor difficulties. - 3.7 We strongly encourage places for pupils who have a diagnosis of autism and who are 'Children Looked After' (CLA) by their Local Authority.
+We prioritise these children in our application of over subscription criteria. - 3.8 Where possible, an identified and agreed number of pupil placements will be available within each key stage.
+This is to facilitate age-appropriate peer groups, progression and organisation of timetable. - Our schools are unable to offer places to families who wish to privately fund the placement. - There is compatibility between pupils.
 The school will carefully consider (through the referral process) the vulnerability that is likely to be felt by any pupil within the school.
 If a pupil admission is deemed to have a potentially negative impact, for reasons of safety and wellbeing, a placement may not be suitable. - There is a specified Admissions Priority Area (APA) for each school that is usually within 30 miles or 45 minutes travel time for Primary pupils and up to 1 hour for Secondary pupil (based on Google maps) from the school.
 However, where it is in the best interests of the pupil, consideration will be given to pupils living further away, subject to suitability and impact on an individual's welfare.
 This will be determined on a need led individual basis.